We may earn affiliate commissions for the recommended products. Learn more.

 There are several benefits of AI assistants, such as:

 • Time efficiency: AI productivity apps can speed up many of our daily tasks, allowing us to focus our energies on what we enjoy most.
-Tools like Reclaim, for example, can automatically schedule meetings based on team members’ availability, saving precious time on back-and-forth communication.
+Tools like Motion can automatically schedule meetings.
 Writesonic can suggest internal links for your website, so you don’t have to refer to your database every time you produce an article.

 • 24/7 availability: While human assistants are still preferable for many reasons, around-the-clock availability is an unreasonable expectation.
 AI assistants can fill the gap when other kinds of support are unavailable.
 This accessibility makes AI tools a great addition to organizations with team members in different time zones.
 For instance, you can get Copyleaks to check your blog posts for plagiarism while your editor is out of the office.

 • Easier scalability: The increasing demands for productivity and output can put a strain on your budget or your team’s morale.
 AI-driven tasks can boost output frequency by taking over or supporting some of the more mundane tasks involved in content production.
-For example, you can jumpstart brainstorming sessions by asking Monica AI to provide ideas for several new marketing campaigns.
+For example, you can jumpstart brainstorming sessions by asking Sintra’s AI helpers for campaign ideas.

 Use cases for AI assistants